Bites (album): Critical reception

 Mike Abrams of the Ottawa Citizen thought Bites was depressing and for people with "undiscriminating tastes".
 He named the songs "Assimilate" and "Last Call" as the album's best tracks.
 James Muretich of the Calgary Herald was less impressed with Bites, calling the record "annoying" and likened the band to robots.

-In 1999, Chart magazine listed Bites among the most influential Canadian albums of the 80s.
+In 1999, Chart magazine listed Bites among the most influential Canadian albums of the 1980s.

+In 2023 the album was the recipient of the Heritage Public Prize at the 2023 Polaris Music Prize.